cmyster/ZillaTools/README.md

 ## BugState
 This scrips will go over _meaningful_ bugs that were opened in each major RHOSP version starting in Newton.
-The output of it is a simple csv that can be used, for instance to calculate changes between versions for a specific group.
+The output of it is a simple CSV that can be used, for instance to calculate changes between versions for a specific group.

 ### Usage
-Run the script directly from cli.
-If needed, add --help or --file '\<filename\>'
+Run the script directly from cli to produce a CSV file that contains all the data.
+You can add --help for help and --file '\<filename\>' to change the file's path and name.

 ```
 /<SomePath>/ZillaTools/zillatools/bugstate.py
 ```